 Our business has been disrupted and could be further materially adversely affected by the ongoing COVID-19 pandemic, wars, or other causes of global instability.
 The outbreak and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce in 2021.
 Global concerns, such as coronavirus or other health concerns, wars, or global conflicts, could also result in social, economic, and labor instability in the United States or countries in which we or the third parties with whom we engage operate.
 The future progression of the outbreak and its effects on our business and operations are uncertain, as well as the impact of global conflicts on supply chains and inflation.
-We cannot presently predict the scope and severity of any potential business shutdowns or disruptions, including downturns in global condition could have a negative impact on our ability to comply with certain financial covenants in certain of our loan agreements (as described further below) and on your investment in our common stock.
+We cannot presently predict the scope and severity of any potential business shutdowns or disruptions, including downturns in global economies and financial markets that could affect our future operating results.
+Any adverse impact on our results and financial condition could have a negative impact on our ability to comply with certain financial covenants in certain of our loan agreements (as described further below) and on your investment in our common stock.